logzio/logzio-python-handler/README.md

 # If you're using a serverless function, uncomment.
 # from logzio.flusher import LogzioFlusher

-# Say i have saved my configuration under ./myconf.conf
+# Say i have saved my configuration in a dictionary form in variable named myconf
-logging.config.fileConfig('myconf.conf')
+logging.config.dictConfig(myconf)
 logger = logging.getLogger('superAwesomeLogzioLogger')

 # If you're using a serverless function, uncomment.